lunarc/lunarc_docs/docs/getting_started/login_howto.md

 ```console
 ssh username@cosmos.lunarc.lu.se
 ```

+!!! note

+    If you are logging in via SSH, the server is **cosmos.lunarc.lu.se**.
+If you are logging in via ThinLinc, the server name beceomes **cosmos-dt.lunarc.lu.se**

 On Linux and macOS this client is built-in to the system and no installation is necessary.
 Windows do not have a standard SSH terminal so an external application is needed such as [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is needed.
 However, windows users are recommended to use the [HPC desktop](using_hpc_desktop.md)